CONFIDENTIAL & PRIVILEGED — Confidential — Prepared in connection with AXA Insurance Claim Ref: 12648569H

 Professional London refurbishment cost data based on actual project experience

-Lancaster Maloney Martin Ltd — Condition Report (May 2024)
+Charles Ramsden Ltd — Condition Report (May 2024)

 RICS-regulated flood damage survey and condition assessment

-Lancaster Maloney Martin Ltd — Revised Cost Schedule (post October 2024)
+Charles Ramsden Ltd — Revised Cost Schedule (post October 2024)

 SPONS-rated revised cost schedule, £329,522.92 inc. VAT